SixSq/old.sixsq.github.com/_products-and-services/nuvla/features/on-premise.md

 product: nuvla
 title: On premise installation
 class: feature
+main-feature: false
 icon: fa-arrow-down
 ---

-If you prefer to install Nuvla within your own walls or on a public cloud, you can buy an on-premise support license.
-The model can be tailor-made to suit your organisation.
-This option is best if you need access to support and maintenance from SixSq.
-And since Nuvla is containerised, simply follow the [installation instructions](https://docs.nuvla.io) to quickly deploy your own Nuvla service.
+You can install Nuvla within your own walls or on a public cloud.
+You can also buy professional support from SixSq.
+You will find quick [installation instructions](https://docs.nuvla.io) to setup a simple Nuvla service.
+For production setups, we recommend you get in touch.